Geocasmith/SENG202/README.md

 4. Run the following command: `mvn clean package`
 5. Navigate to the target folder in File Explorer
-6. SENG202Project-1.0-SNAPSHOT.jar is the newly created .jar file **Note**: When running the program, ensure that the .jar file is in the same location as the Files folder as it includes dependencies for the application
+6. SENG202Project-1.0-SNAPSHOT.jar is the newly created .jar file